pytorch/xla/README.md

 PyTorch/XLA releases starting with version r2.1 will be available on PyPI.
 You can now install the main build with `pip install torch_xla`.
-To also install the Cloud TPU plugin, install the optional `tpu` dependencies:
+To also install the Cloud TPU plugin, install the optional `tpu` dependencies after installing the main build with

 ```
 pip install torch_xla[tpu] -f https://storage.googleapis.com/libtpu-releases/index.html
 ```

-GPU, XRT (legacy runtime), and nightly builds are available in our public GCS bucket.
+GPU and nightly builds are available in our public GCS bucket.

 | Version | Cloud TPU/GPU VMs Wheel |
 | --- | ----------- |